e10101/payslip-calculator/README.md

 ```

 ## Approach
- - TODO

-### Exceptions Handle
- - Wrong columns input line will be ignore;
+ - Save the tax rates table to the JSON file and use the array to represent each level, each of which is in the following format: minSalary, maxSalary, baseTax, taxEachDollar.
+And using -1 presents for unlimited maxSalary.
+ - By loading the tax rates table file, calculate the amount of tax in the case of different annual salary.
+ - Use `node-optimist` to get the input file, the output file, and the tax rates table parameter.
+And use the `node-csv` to load different files.
+ - Use `Mocha` and `Chai` for testing
- - Empty input file will be ignore;
+ - Add incorrect formatting input file processing code.

 ## Assumptions
  - The file type of input should be csv;
  - There is no header with the input file;
  - The delimiter of the csv file should be ','(comma);
  - The input data format should be: `first name, last name, annual salary, super rate (%), payment start date`;
  - The size of input file should small than 20MB or less than 500K lines;

+### Exceptions Handle
+ - Wrong columns input line will be ignore;
+ - Empty input file will be ignore;

 ## Technologies
  - [Node.js](http://nodejs.org)